 Lack of Knowledge: If the defendant is unaware that the person they are helping is a sex offender or that the person has not been complying with the rules of their registration, and there is evidence of their lack of knowledge, then they cannot be guilty of this crime.
 Lawson and Berry and their team of Georgia Harboring, Concealing, or Withholding Information Concerning a Sex Offender Lawyers can help you present evidence demonstrating this if it applies to your case.

 Lack of Intent: The crime of harboring, concealing, or withholding information concerning a sex offender requires that the accused have the requisite intent.
 If the harboring or concealing was accidental or you did not intentionally give inaccurate information, then our Lawyer will seek to have the charges dropped, or the case dismissed.

 What are Not Defenses

 The police were after wrong about the sex offender; they weren't doing anything wrong: It is not up to you to determine whether or not the sex offender did anything wrong.
 If you aid them in hiding from the police or tell the police incorrect information, it is a crime even if you think the police are wrong.

 The defendant was not successful in harboring the sexual offender: The statute does not require that the harboring or concealing be completed.
 An attempt to harbor or conceal will still be considered a crime.

 Even crimes that seem simple are often convoluted and require the help of an experienced Attorney.
-Lawson and Berry and their team of Georgia Criminal Defense Attorneys are highly knowledgeable and experienced in criminal law.
+Lawson and Berry and their team of Georgia Harboring, Concealing, or Withholding Information Concerning a Sex Offender Attorneys are highly knowledgeable and experienced in criminal law.
 Call our offices today to speak to someone about your rights.
 We are available to you 24/7 including nights, weekends, and holidays.
 Your future is at stake so don't take any chances.